 Every Thursday afternoon, the Pelgrimshuis in Saint-Gilles hosts legal and tax consultations which are also open to anyone involved in artistic life.
 You can meet a specialised lawyer who will give you concrete advice in complete independence.

-C-SHIP: A LEARNING PROGRAMME IN THE CULTURAL SECTOR
+LEARNING PROGRAMMEs IN THE CULTURAL SECTOR

 Various different organisations offer general support to help you set up your business (creating a business model, business plan, financial plan, and so on).
 Some services are free: such as 5 Guichets d’Economie Locale and Iles, Microstart or Credal services specifically for women.